- Microbial safety

 - Development of Microbial Source Tracking genomics methods for tracing contamination sources.

-Development of genomics tools to determine the presence of new pathogens and antimicrobial resistance in water.
+- Development of genomics tools to determine the presence and fate of new pathogens and antimicrobial resistance in water, and for water-quality surveillance.

 - Use of Quantitative Microbial Risk Assessment (QMRA) system for fast and effective risk analysis.

-- Development and use of Water (Cycle) Safety Plans (WSPs) to make water safe; from identification, prioritisation and management of risks to communication.
+- Development and use of Water (Cycle) Safety Plans (WSPs) to make water safe; the WSPs cover the entire range of issues, from risk identification, prioritisation, management, to communication.

-With KWR’s thorough knowledge and tools, the water sector has the means to make the microbial safety and hygiene of water systems assessable and manageable.
+The KWR knowledge and tools provide the water sector with instruments to assess and manage the microbial safety of their water systems.
 Both in the Netherlands and internationally, KWR has a strong track record as a reliable partner in assessing and improving the safety of water systems.
 The applications range from drinking water supply (centralised, decentralised), reuse of wastewater (drinking water, agriculture, food industry), bathing water and industry water.
 KWR is a WHO Collaborating Centre for Water Quality & Health, so that developing countries can also count on our expertise; for instance, in reducing infant mortality resulting from infectious diseases caused by unsafe drinking water and unhygienic sanitation.